ryankueter/RTBlazorfied/README.md

 ## About

-**RT Blazorfied** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/RTBlazorfied) that allows Blazor developers to easily add a rich text box / html editor to their blazor application.

-The editor also uses [Google's Font Icons](https://fonts.google.com/icons).
+**RT Blazorfied** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/RTBlazorfied) that allows Blazor developers to easily add a rich text box / html editor to their Blazor application.
+The editor uses [Google's Font Icons](https://fonts.google.com/icons).
 It does not reference the icon library.
 However, it does embed .svg versions of those icons so they are customizable.
+It also uses the shadow DOM to isolate the styles from being polluted by existing page styles.
+Because of that, it applies some of its own styling to help the user to visualize the components.
+Users are also able to add CSS classes to many components allowing them to customize their appearance.

 ### Targets:
 - .NET 8